Public Records Law Compliance and Procedures

 3. If a copy charge is assessed the requester will deposit a payment in the prescribed form with the university prior to receiving material.

 Yes, ASU can charge to produce copies of records.
 Furthermore, if the requestor asks for copies to be mailed, ASU may require payment in advance for any copying and postal charges.
+The following charges apply to all requestors, with the exception of requestors seeking records under the Solomon Act or to make a claim against the United States.
+Requestors making a request for either of these purposes should clearly state that they are doing so in their request.

 The ASU employee receiving the request will need to ask whether the records are sought for a non-commercial use or a commercial use which will affect the cost to be charged.
 The Legislature has distinguished between the fees the university may require for commercial and non-commercial requests for copies of public records.